unclead/yii2-multiple-input/docs/multiple_columns.md

 ![Multiple columns example](./images/multiple-column.gif?raw=true)

 For example you want to have an interface for manage user schedule.
-For simpliсшен we will store the schedule in json string.
+For simplicity we will store the schedule in json string.

 In this case you can use `yii2-multiple-input` widget for supporting multiple inputs how to describe below.